 The sea turtles here are acclimated to seeing humans and while you can get pretty close without bothering the sea turtles be sure to use your better judgment and not touch or get too close as these are wild animals who deserve respect in their habitat.

-Now that we said that, this is one of the coolest experiences to have in person and highly recommend witnessing sea turtles for yourself in the wild!
+Now that we said that, this is one of the coolest Tulum activities to have in person and highly recommend witnessing sea turtles for yourself in the wild!

 $ Zazil Kin